iqlusioninc/veriform/README.md

 of zeroes in the prefix byte.

 This approach also provides a natural way to encode a 64-bit integer, since 8 * 8 = 64.
-Eight leading 0s in the first byte indicate the next 8 bytes form a 64-bit little endian integer value.
+Eight zeroes in the first byte (i.e. if the first byte is `0`) indicates the next 8 bytes form a 64-bit little endian integer value, allowing the full 64-bit range to be naturally expressed in 9-bytes at most.

 Anything smaller is still encoded as little endian, but shifted over by the number of bits in the length prefix.
-Once we've decoded the bytes as little endian, all we have to do to finish decoding is a right bitwise shift to remove the prefix bytes.
+Once we've decoded the bytes as little endian, all we have to do to finish decoding is a right bitwise shift to remove the prefix bits.

 This means the decoder can be implemented completely free of loops and optimized implementations can decode varints in around *15 nanoseconds*.